Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 The following sections cover the various `Json` class configuration features.

-## Customize JSON serialization

-You can control how Kotlin objects are serialized to JSON by configuring a `Json` instance.
-This allows you to format the output, choose whether to include or omit certain values, and customize how specific types are encoded.

 ### Pretty printing

 By default, `Json` produces a compact, single-line output.